IRS Form 8971 Instructions

 Column C

-Enter”Y” only if:
+Enter “Y” only if:

-• Estate tax was generated and
+• Estate taxes were generated and

 • The asset contributed to the estate tax